Code-Institute-Submissions/TheArcade/README.md

 **09 Feb:** Issue with the footer, it wasn't always at the bottom.
 Changing screen size, the footer left a wide empty space below.
 It took much research to fix this issue.
 I applied the struture of the page of an example of the course, and then I added display flex and flex direction to make it work with all the screens with a good look.

+**09 Feb:** Checked that if you win the game and you are on the section well done, if you click on how to, the link doesn't work, it appears a page with a messy HTML.
+Fixed the issue.

 ## Deployment